fp4php/functional/doc/Functions.md

   - #### asNonEmptyArray

-    Try copy and cast collection to non-empty-array.
+    Try cast collection to new non-empty-array.
 Returns None if there is no first collection element

     ``` php
     /** @psalm-return iterable<string, int> */